 Gradual relaxation of COVID-19 related measures

-As a consequence of the outbreak of the COVID-19 pandemic, India decided to close their borders completely.
+As a consequence of the outbreak of the COVID-19 pandemic, India decided to close its borders completely.
 Foreigners were not allowed to travel to India until November 2021.
 Even then, the COVID-19 related measures were still very strict.
 For example, travellers had to go into mandatory quarantine upon arrival before they were allowed to move freely through the country.
 Since then, measures against COVID-19 have been gradually relaxed.

 Lifting of quarantine requirement